drl3c7er/drl3c7er.github.io/ModernCrypto18.md

 <p style="text-align:justify;">To get credit for the lecture one needs to pass the midterm and final exam.
 The exams will be in the slots for the tutorial: the midterm exam is Thursday, December 6th 3-5pm and the final exam on Thursday, January 31st 3-5pm.</p>

 <p style="text-align:justify;">To get credit for the tutorial, you must get at least 50% of the total points for the homeworks.
 The concrete grading scheme is grade 1 for 80-100%, 2 for 70-80%, 3 for 60-70%, 4 for 50-60%, 5 (failing grade) for &lt;50%.
-You can discuss the homeworks in groups, but everyone must write up and hand in the solutions individually. </p>
+You can discuss the homeworks in groups, but everyone must write up and hand in the solutions individually.</p>

+<p style="text-align:justify;">Lecture material for the first part of the course can be found <a href="" target="_blank">http://pub.ist.ac.at/crypto/ModernCrypto18.html</a>.</p>

+<p style="text-align:justify;">Lecture material for the second part of the course can be found below.</p>

 Slides for Lecture 9, Introduction and historical ciphers, Dec.
 4th (TBA) <br>
 Homework 8 (TBA)